missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 - Email
 - USB

-I haven't use their cloud storage at all, so I'm not sure how it compares to reMarkable's, which was pretty easy to use.
+I haven't used their cloud storage at all, so I'm not sure how it compares to reMarkable's, which was pretty easy to use.

 So far I've been transfering files primarily by USB cable and by sending emails with attachments to an email address I created just for file transfer purposes.